glajchs/slack-customizations/README.md

     `git clone https://github.com/glajchs/slack-customizations.git`
 2. Run the patch-slack.sh from within the slack-customizations folder (NOTE: You need to run this step *every time* slack does a desktop app update for new versions, or if you re-install slack)

+    Linux/Mac

     `cd slack-customizations; ./patch-slack.sh`
-3. Move any files you want run that end with ".css" or ".js" into a folder in your home directory named ".slack".

-    You can either make a folder there and copy the files from the ".slack" folder in this repo over, or you can make a symlink from this folder to that like this:

-    `ln -s $PWD/.slack $HOME/`
+    Windows

+    `cd slack-customizations; patch-slack.bat`

-4. Within the Slack UI, go to File->Preferences (Ctrl+,), and on the left select the "Plugins" section at the bottom.
+3. Within the Slack UI, go to File->Preferences (Ctrl+,), and on the left select the "Plugins" section at the bottom.
 Enable plugins as a whole, and then individually any set of plugins that you want.

    ![Image of Slack Plugins](https://raw.githubusercontent.com/glajchs/slack-customizations/master/readme-files/slack-plugins-ui.png)